myTerminal/super-emacs/README.md

 ## Customizing

-The recommended way to customize *super-emacs* is to place your custom configuration scripts under [.emacs.d/configs/basic-custom.el](.emacs.d/configs/basic-custom.el) and [.emacs.d/configs/standard-custom.el](.emacs.d/configs/standard-custom.el) for text and graphical modes respectively.
+The recommended way to customize *super-emacs* is to place your custom configuration scripts under [.emacs.d/configs/basic-custom.el]() and [.emacs.d/configs/standard-custom.el]() for text and graphical modes respectively.
 Configuration files will be loaded in the correct order so that your custom configuration will override the ones from *super-emacs*.
 This way, whenever there's an update to the original file, there will be no merge conflicts and life would be so much simpler!

+There are also variables in [.emacs.d/configs/variables.el]() that you can customize to alter certain things in *super-emacs*.

 ## More